suhuiii/xv6-os-engineering/labnotes/lab1_notes.md

 * The first instruction is a jmp instruction which jumps to CS = `0xF000` and IP = `0xE05B`

 how does the PC know to get to `0xffff0`?
-in short, that address is calculated by using the CS and IP values of `0xf000` and `0xfff0` using the formula * physical address =  16 *segment + offset *.
-This gives `0xffff0` which is 16 bits before the end of the BIOS.
+in short, that address is calculated by using the CS and IP values of `0xf000` and `0xfff0` using the formula * physical address =  16 \* segment + offset. * This gives `0xffff0` which is 16 bits before the end of the BIOS.
 This is known as the **COLD RESET VECTOR**

-The first instruction si a jump, and we can see from the CS:IP values that it will jump to instruction `0xFE05B`, which is earlier in the BIOS.
+The first instruction is a jump, and we can see from the CS:IP values that it will jump to instruction `0xFE05B`, which is earlier in the BIOS.

 Executing the next instruction will help us verify if that is true:
 ```